Donald Trump set to be arraigned in historic court moment

 Prosecutors insist their case against Trump has nothing to do with politics.

 Tucker and Weissert reported from Washington.
-Associated Press writers Jill Colvin, Bobby Caina Calvan, Jennifer Peltz and Ted Shaffrey in New York contributed to this report.
+Associated Press journalists Jill Colvin, Bobby Caina Calvan, Larry Neumeister, Karen Matthews, Larry Fleisher, Deepti Hajela, Julie Walker, Ted Shaffrey, David R. Martin, Joe Frederick and Robert Bumsted in New York and Colleen Long and Michael Balsamo in Washington contributed to this report.

 Follow the AP’s coverage of former President Donald Trump at https://apnews.com/hub/donald-trump.